-- No referees. - Coaches only facilitate the game and are considered the game leaders. - Coaches should stand outside the field of play in their own half of the field. - Coaches are encouraged before each game to talk with their counterpart concerning rules of play.
+- There are no referees. - Coaches only facilitate the game. - Coaches should stand outside the field of play in his/her own half of the field. - Coaches are encouraged before each game to talk with their counterpart concerning rules of play.
 Let the players move the ball to the right spot for kick-offs, kick ins and goal kicks.
 This will allow a learning process for the players! - Make sure that the rules are followed and that the Fair Play nature of the game is followed.
 Remember kids emulate adults all the time. - We are here to make the game enjoyable for the children, parents and fans watching the game comes second!